Emulating quantum teleportation of a Majorana zero mode qubit: Quantum gates

 \subsection{Ancilla qubit}

 We finally comment on the gate operations performed on the fourth ancilla qubit.
 As explained in the main text, the only role of this is to facilitate the $ X_3 $ classical correlation required in the teleportation circuit.
-Since the braiding operations of Fig. 1(c) in the main text does not provide a single qubit $ X $ gate, we can perform this instead by preparing a fourth ancilla qubit in the state with eigenvalue $ X_4 = +1$.
+Since the braiding operations of Fig.~\ref{fig2new} does not provide a single qubit $ X $ gate, we can perform this instead by preparing a fourth ancilla qubit in the state with eigenvalue $ X_4 = +1$.
 Then applying the logical $ \sqrt{X_3 X_4} $ gate twice, we accomplish the $ X_3 $ gate.

 The state with eigenvalue $ X_4 = +1$ is in terms of physical qubits

 according to (\ref{logicalmzm}).
 This could be prepared using the encoder of the previous section, but a simpler way is simply to apply two Hadamard gates